Auto-ANT/Auto-ANT/README.md

 - An Auto ANT application for PC (AutoANT-PC)
 - The code itself for running Auto ANT locally, which requires installation of Python 3.7.3 and the installation of python packages.

-If possible, download and use one of the applications as it requires no installation process.
+If possible, download, unzip and use one of the applications as it requires no installation process.

 ## Easiest Install: Via Conda
 1. Install Conda